rckmath/medtech-backend/README.md

 ### Instructions

-With all pre-requisites configured, the next step is to follow these instructions:
+Done with the pre-requisites, the next step is to follow these instructions:

 1. Clone the repository
 2. Open the terminal at the project root folder and type "yarn" to install all dependencies
-3. Create a file named as ".env-development".
-We will start using a development environment.
+3. Create a file named as ".env-development" at the root of the project.
+We will start using a development environment
-4. Use the following code at the created file:
+4. Use the following code in the created file:

 ```env
 PORT=YOUR_PREFERRED_PORT_NUMBER